yinshihu6/lab1-2025-starter/workspace/lab1/README.md

 Also more resources can be found at the homepage on timeloop.csail.mit.edu

+The lab is setup to use regression tests to check your answers automatically.
+In order to use this system the code uses a special "answer()" function that you will use to indicate a graded answer.
+In some cases, all you will do is fill in a value into the answer directly.
+In other cases, obtaining the answer requires writing new code of your own that indirectly supports or finds the answer.

+If you are expected to write the answer then the value will be "FILL ME".
+In some cases the answer is multiple choice and the options are indicted by the "required_types" field (i.e., 'Accuracy Increase', 'Accuracy Decrease', 'No Change').
+In this case, your answer must exactly match one of these options to receive credit.
+In other cases the required_type will be more general like "str" for string, indicating that you should provide a custom answer of that type that we will grade by hand.
+In some cases, the answer is itself a reference into code you wrote and you should not change the answer directly, but only the indicated functions.
+In this case, the line will be marked with a comment "Do Not Change This Line".
+Changing these lines will probably result in losing points.

+Running the python notebook will cause the creation of a file "answers.yaml" that must be submitted along with your code changes (see below).
+If you are curious, the source code for "answer()" and related functions can be found in "loaders.py".
+If you have not used YAML before then it is highly recommended to do an online tutorial to learn the format.
+This another very useful tool that will serve you in many different circumstances and programming languages.

 ## Submission
 Submit a zip file on Canvas.
 The directory and contents of the files to be submitted are as follows: